What is Cryosurgery?

-The dermatology office of Dr. Matthew Barrows and his skilled associates, offers cryosurgery, also known as cryotherapy, as an option for skin cancer treatment.
+The dermatology office of Dr. Matthew Barrows and his skilled associates, offers cryosurgery, also known as cryotherapy, as an option for pre-cancer treatment.
 This is the method of taking liquid nitrogen and using it to destroy abnormal tissue.
 Externally, it is used to treat tumors found on the skin, lesions and moles that show early stages of skin cancer, and actinic keratosis or precancerous skin growths.
 Liquid nitrogen is administered directly to the skin using a cotton swab or spray and the growth is removed.
 Most patients are able to leave the office shortly after the procedure.
-We have numerous locations to service you, including Dallas, Rockwall, Allen, McKinney, and Gainesville.
+We have numerous locations to service you.

 Cryosurgery is a simple procedure that takes a minimal amount of time.
 Patients can expect their procedure to be over quickly, however, this is dependent upon the severity of their condition.
 During the procedure, a dermatologist will sterilize the area being treated.
 A numbing agent may be applied to the treatment area to help prevent pain and discomfort.
 Using a cotton swab or spray, the liquid nitrogen is administered, immediately killing all cells that it is in contact with, which is the lesion in question.
 For this treatment, liquid nitrogen is placed at a temperature between -346 and -320 degrees Fahrenheit.
 At this temperature, liquid nitrogen instantly freezes and destroys all cells upon contact.
 The dermatologist will ensure that only the targeted area will be affected by the treatment.
 Following the procedure, patients may return to their regular routines.